DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 *Involved data analysis and number crunching*

-Went to the Controller’s Office for their work around the Pit Stop Program.&nbsp; They created a rigorous and replicable analytic process for identifying locations that would are most in need of a Pit Stop station, ensuring city resources go to areas most in need.
+The award went to the Controller’s Office for their work around the Pit Stop Program.&nbsp; They created a rigorous and replicable analytic process for identifying locations that would are most in need of a Pit Stop station, ensuring city resources go to areas most in need.

 Team: